-To keep the economy growing, protect quality of life, and increase mobility and safety the Orange County Transportation Authority, the regional transportation agency, initiated the OC Bridges Program to build a series of bridges to separate trains from vehicles along the BNSF corridor in the Cities of Fullerton, Placentia and Anaheim.
+To keep the economy growing, protect the quality of life, and increase mobility and safety the Orange County Transportation Authority, the regional transportation agency, initiated the OC Bridges Program to build a series of bridges to separate trains from vehicles along the BNSF corridor in the Cities of Fullerton, Placentia, and Anaheim.

 HR Green was contracted by the City of Placentia to serve as Owner’s Representative and provide plan checking for the design and construction of five of these grade separation projects, worth more than $400 million.
 HR Green’s Project Manager, Roy Stephenson, PE, was ideally suited to help protect the City’s interests and navigate the multi-jurisdictional impacts and approvals for this regionally-significant program.
-Roy brought over 40 years of municipal engineering expertise in Orange County, serving as City Engineer/Public Works Director to six local cities, successfully shepherding and processing more than 10 high-profile grade separation projects, and formulating recommendations for the Orangethorpe Rail Corridor Study dating from the 1980s.
+Roy brought over 40 years of municipal engineering expertise to Orange County, serving as City Engineer/Public Works Director to six local cities, successfully shepherding and processing more than 10 high-profile grade separation projects, and formulating recommendations for the Orangethorpe Rail Corridor Study dating from the 1980s.

 Over the past four years HR Green has provided project management responsibilities, including attending regularly scheduled OCTA project development team meetings; collaborating with OCTA staff and consultants; attending meetings and coordinating with utility companies; attending OCTA Board meetings and City Council meetings as-needed; reviewing plans and specifications for compliance with agency design standards; and providing technical input into design alternatives and conditions for city encroachment permits as well as construction coordination with OCTA staff, consultants, and contractors.